microsoft/z3guide/website/docs/guide/09 - Strings.md

 ---
-title: Strings and Sequences
+title: Strings
 sidebar_position: 9
 ---

 ## Introduction

-This section describes Z3's handling of strings and sequences.
+This section describes Z3's handling of strings.
-Strings are represented as a sequence of Characters.
-The default character sort is Unicode.
+Strings are represented as a sequence of Characters where the default character sort is Unicode.
 You can reason about regular expressions of sequences.
-Regular expressions are described in the next secion.
+Sequences over elements other than Unicode characters and regular expressions are described in separate sections.
 Z3 offers built-in support for using string constants and dedicated solvers for checking satisfiability over constraints using strings and sequences.